As a CDL driver, you are probably quite familiar with the basic requirements to keep and maintain your logbook.

 Who Should You Contact?

-If you were charged with a violation of New York’s logbook law (NY TL 212(a) and NY TL 213) or any other CDL offense in NY, contact Adam H. Rosenblum of The Rosenblum Law Firm.
+If you were charged with a violation of New York’s logbook law (NY TL 212(a) and NY TL 213) or any other CDL offense in NY, contact Adam H. Rosenblum of Rosenblum Law.
 His team of skilled traffic ticket attorneys will fight to keep you out of prison and on the road.
-Call the Rosenblum Law Firm today at 888-883-5529.
+Call the Rosenblum Law today at 888-883-5529.